pietrolzanetti/APDS9930_API/README.md

 ## Introduction
 This API was developed as a work in the discipline of Embedded Systems Programming at UFMG - Prof. Ricardo de Oliveira Duarte - Department of Electronic EngineeringLibrary is developed and tested with STM32F1xx (Nucleo 64 board).
+The main.c file contain exemples of usage based in Bare Metal programming.
+Therefore, the functions used in the exemple are executated by the hardwarewhen the interruption caused by the peripherals is enabled for CPU service.
+When not executing the instructions of the function, CPU will be executing the infinite loop.

 ## Hardware requirements
 * STM32F41xx microntroller;